input-output-hk/catalyst-engineering/style_guides/rust_style_guide.md

 In debug mode, overflows cause a panic, but in release mode, they silently wrap.
 In both modes, division by `0` causes a panic.

-By forbidding integer arithmetic, you have to choose a behaviour, by writing either:
+By forbidding integer arithmetic, you have to choose a behavior, by writing either:

 * `a.checked_add(b)` to return an `Option` that you can error-handle
 * `a.saturating_add(b)` to return a + b, or the max value if an overflow occurred
 * `a.wrapping_add(b)` to return a + b, wrapping around if an overflow occurred

 By being explicit, we prevent the developer from "simply not considering" how their code behaves in the presence of overflows.
-In a ledger application, silently wrapping could be catastrophic, so we really want to be explicit about what behaviour we expect.
+In a ledger application, silently wrapping could be catastrophic, so we really want to be explicit about what behavior we expect.

 ### Exceptions for `clippy`